Finding Community in the Invisible

 The discussions about Long COVID on social media prompted medical researchers to pay greater attention to the disease, highlighting its significance and promoting research breakthroughs.

-While Fibromyalgia and Crohn's Disease did not experience Long COVID's extensive growth, social media users both posted about them millions of times over the last three years.
+While Fibromyalgia and Crohn's Disease did not experience Long COVID's extensive growth, social media users posted about both of them millions of times over the last three years.
 Post volume around Fibromyalgia dipped by 21%, but post volume around Crohn's Disease increased by 27%.

 Now that we've uncovered substantive conversations around all three of these invisible illnesses, let's dive into a demographic analysis and compare our social media research with more traditional medical research.